 What is EMDR?

-Eye Movement Desensitization and Reprocessing (EMDR) is a widely researched and validated treatment approach used to treat a number of issues such as PTSD, anxiety, phobias, physical and sexual abuse, depression, grief, pain, sleep disturbances, eating disorders, disturbing memories, and many other psychological issues.
+Eye Movement Desensitization and Reprocessing (EMDR) is a widely researched and validated treatment approach used to treat a number of issues such as PTSD, anxiety, depression, phobias, trauma, grief, sleep issues, and more and many other psychological issues.
 I received my EMDR education through EMDR Professional Training an EMDRIA approved provider.
-If you're seeking quicker results with EMDR, consider exploring EMDR Intensives for a more accelerated healing process.
+For those seeking quicker results, EMDR Intensives offer a more accelerated healing process.

-Attachment-Based EMDR is a specialized approach that integrates the principles of EMDR with attachment theory to address the emotional wounds caused by early relational experiences.
-This modality helps individuals heal from attachment-related trauma, such as neglect, abandonment, or inconsistent caregiving, which can deeply affect relationships and emotional regulation in adulthood.
-By reprocessing these early experiences, Attachment-Based EMDR supports the development of healthier, more secure attachments, both with oneself and others.
-It can be particularly effective for individuals struggling with issues like trust, fear of abandonment, difficulties in forming close relationships, or emotional dysregulation.
-Through this process, clients can cultivate a stronger sense of self-worth and emotional stability, leading to improved relationships and overall well-being.
+Attachment-Based EMDR is a specialized approach that combines EMDR with attachment theory to heal emotional wounds from early relational experiences.
+It helps individuals recover from attachment-related trauma, such as neglect, abandonment, or inconsistent caregiving, which can affect relationships and emotional regulation in adulthood.
+By reprocessing these experiences, clients can develop healthier, more secure attachments, improve trust, and regulate emotions more effectively.
+This approach is particularly helpful for those struggling with fear of abandonment, difficulty forming close relationships, or low self-worth.
+I received my training in this modality through the Laura Parnell Institute, ensuring expert, evidence-based care.

 What to Expect?

-EMDR uses bilateral stimulations through eye movements, tapping, auditory tones, or pulsators that accelerate the brain’s ability to process and heal a dysfunctional or troubling memory.
+EMDR uses bilateral stimulations through eye movements, tapping, auditory tones, or pulsators that accelerate the brain’s ability to process and heal a dysfunctional or troubling memory, behavior or feeling.
 EMDR is a wonderful treatment option for individuals who haven’t found the results they desire through traditional talk therapy.
 Unlike other therapies it does not require talking in detail about the distressing memory.
-EMDR therapy reprocesses dysfunctional memories stored in the brain and allows the brain to resume its natural healing process.
+Through this process, the brain can reprocess difficult memories and resume its natural healing process..
 Please give me a call or email me to learn more about how EMDR or EMDR Intensives can work for you!